 If you are a woman in ancient Greece, you have a few options.
 If a prostitute or a virgin, you are allowed to spectate.
 If married, you could train horses and let them race but you need to stay out or get the death penalty no less.
 Although you could be a prize for the male winners of chariot races.
 The Olympic Games that were organized every 4 years for more than 600 years built a tradition, immortalized many and didn’t change that one thing – keep women out.

-1503 years after the last organized games in 393 AD, Baron Pierre de Coubertin brought back Olympics in style, organizing the first one in Athens, Greece, in honour of the original Olympic Games.
+1503 years after the last organized games in 393 AD, Baron Pierre de Coubertin brought back Olympics in style organizing the first one in Athens, Greece in honor of the original Olympic Games.
+About the Games he said in a famous recorded speech announced in Berlin in 1936, “The important thing in the Olympic Games is not winning but taking part.
+Just as in life, the aim is not to conquer but to struggle well.”

 1896; year of the first modern Olympic Games, again a ‘men-only’ event in Athens.
 Coubertin saw the true Olympic hero as an adult male.
 In his view, women could not physically rival men, therefore they could not push sports “citius, altius, forties” (faster, higher, stronger), the core precept of the Olympics.
 He always said that a, “female Olympiad would be impractical, uninteresting, unaesthetic and incorrect.”
 In this sentiment, he received the full support from Pope Pius XI.
 Needless to say that there were no female participants in 1896.

 Then came about Stamata Revithi, a poor Greek woman who walked from Piraeus to Athens with her 17 month child in search of a better fortune.
 An athlete she met on the way gave her some cash and an advice to ‘run in the marathon’.
 She decided to register for the 40 kilometer race from Marathon to Athens.
-On the eve of the Marathon run, she was welcomed by the mayor, Mr. Koutsogiannopoulos, in the small village of Marathon.
+On the eve of the Marathon run (Thursday 28 March), she was welcomed by the mayor, Mr. Koutsogiannopoulos in the small village of Marathon.
 Press reporters came to meet the woman who wished to run the Marathon.
-The next morning, the old priest of Marathon refused to give her blessings saying that he “only gave blessings to the officially recognized athletes.”
+The next morning (Friday, 29 March) the old priest of Marathon refused to give her blessings saying that he “only gave blessings to the officially recognized athletes.”
 Later in the day, she was refused entry by the race committee.
-However, on the day of the Marathon, Stamata ran the course on her own.
+However, on Saturday, 30 March at 8am, Stamata ran the Marathon course on her own.
 Before she started she asked the teacher, the mayor and the magistrate to witness the time she started and sign a hand-written report of the race.
 Reports make it quite clear that Stamata Revithi completed the Marathon officially at the time of the First Olympic Games.
 When asked why she ran the difficult course, she replied, “So that the King would give my child a position in the future.”

-Here as the Olympic historian, Athanaios Tarasouleas, says in his report; the trail of the first Greek woman to run the Marathon is lost in the dust of history.
+Here as Athanaios Tarasouleas says in his report; the trail of the first Greek woman to run the Marathon is lost in the dust of history.

-Taking from the pages of the Olympic Marathon, by Charlie Lovett; the journey to fully accept women’s marathon would take almost a century more.
+Taking from the pages of the Olympic Marathon, by Charlie Lovett; the journey further to a fully accepted women’s marathon was still almost a century ahead.
 As Lovett writes; by the 1970’s, the Olympic Marathon had come a long way from the dusty roads of Athens yet women were still not allowed to compete.
 From the 1900’s, women participation increased in the games but was restricted to select sports.
 Before the 1980’s, there were no women’s distance races in the Olympics.

 De Coubertin said in the 1928 IOC report, “As to the admission of women to the Games, I remain strongly against it.
 It was against my will that they were admitted to a growing number of competitions.”
 For him, the Games were “the solemn and periodic exaltation of male athleticism…with the applause of women as reward”.